facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 # Introduction

+Imagine you need to use a fixed numeric value, let's say 20.000.
+20.000 it's what we call a *literal constant*, that is a value that will always remain the exact same in your code.
+So, now image you need to use that value more than once.
+Sooner or later, you'll read your code and you won't remember what 20.000 was about.
+It's a fact.
+But what if you assign the value to an immutable variable with a meaningful name?
+Let's say MAXIMUM_MIDICHLORIAN_COUNT = 20000.
+It's different isn't it?
+By reading the name, you are immediately able to understand what its value is about.
+MAXIMUM_MIDICHLORIAN_COUNT it's what we call *named constant* or simply constant.
+So, why do we use constants?
+For sure it's a matter of readability.
+But there's more.
+Now that you have a [self-documenting](https://en.wikipedia.org/wiki/Self-documenting_code) constant, you may have to use it in several parts of your code.
+So you probably need that the programming language protects you from the possibility your value is changed.
+So again, why do we use constants?
+It's a matter of safety too.
+Programming languages have their own way to identify something that can't be changed, for example `const` for C++ or `final` for Java.
 It may not seem like it, but there are a few interesting things to say about constants in PHP.
-Imagine you need to define a class property that can't be changed and doesn't belong to a particular instance, since you need this property to be shared between all the instances of its object.
+Let's say you have a class hierarchy and you need a constant that doesn't belong to a particular instance, since you need it to be shared between all the instances of its object.
-Something you would write, for instance in Java, using `static final`.
+Something you would write, for instance in Java, using a `static final` field.
-PHP, at present (version 8.0.2) allows [`final`](https://engineering.facile.it/blog/eng/from-zero-to-infinite-the-final-keyword/) only for classes and methods, so there's no chance to use it for properties.
-That's why constants exist.
+PHP, at present (version 8.0.2) allows [`final`](https://engineering.facile.it/blog/eng/from-zero-to-infinite-the-final-keyword/) only for classes and methods and that's why constants exist.

 # Class constants

-According to [PHP documentation](https://www.php.net/manual/en/language.oop5.constants.php) you can define constants on a per-class basis, using `const`.
+According to [PHP documentation](https://www.php.net/manual/en/language.oop5.constants.php) you can define constants on a per-class basis, using the keyword `const`.
 So, you probably should get the result you want this way

 ```php